A-l00i8/Spinning-Pyramid-Cpp/README.md

 ./pyramid
 ```

-Press **Ctrl + C** to exit.
+Press Ctrl+C to stop it.

 ---

-## 📐 Concepts You Can Talk About in Interviews

-* Perspective projection and camera distance
-* Why Z-buffering is necessary
-* Difference between arrays and pointers in C++ linkage
-* Translation units and the One Definition Rule (ODR)
-* Why global mutable state is dangerous and how to reduce it
+## Notes

+* Most of the math is done manually (no OpenGL or anything).
+* I kept global variables only for things that need to persist, like buffers and rotation angles.
+* Temporary variables like x, y, z, ooz, and indices are local to the functions now, which makes the code cleaner.

 ---

-## 🎯 Possible Extensions
+## Ideas for improving it

-* Add ASCII lighting / shading
+* Add simple ASCII lighting/shading to make it look more 3D
-* Add keyboard input for camera control
-* Implement FPS limiting and timing
-* Support multiple 3D objects (cube, sphere)
+* Make it possible to control the camera or rotation with the keyboard
+* Limit the frame rate to make it smoother
+* Try rendering other 3D shapes like a cube or sphere
-* Wrap renderer logic into a class
+* Wrap the whole thing in a class to make it more organized

 ---

-## 📜 License

-MIT License — free to learn from, modify, and share.

----

-This project is intentionally low-level to **show understanding**, not visual fidelity.
-It’s meant to answer the question:

-> *"How does rendering actually work under the hood?"*

-And it does so — in plain C++.
+I wrote this mostly for fun and to practice low-level 3D math in C++.
+It's simple but it taught me a lot about how 3D graphics work under the hood.